mockenoff/HTML5-Video-Player/README.md

 HTML5 Video Text Track Plugin v0.2
 ==================================

-** This is a VTT shim that is designed to work alongside the HTML5 video player plugin **
+**This is a VTT shim that is designed to work alongside the HTML5 video player plugin.**

 I decided to lump this into my player plugin.
 It's very basic and just a first-time attempt at fill my need for video captions while adhering to WHATWG spec for web applications 1.0 (http://www.whatwg.org/specs/web-apps/current-work/multipage/video.html#webvtt).